MatthewZito/goldmund-sh-ii/README.md

-## @lan-monitor
+## @vue-forum
-LAN Monitor is a fullstack system for monitoring and administrating your local network.
+Vue Forum is a fullstack system template for creating a forum site with Vue.

 ## Table of Contents
   - [Packages](#pkg)